matthewkniskern-source/Portfolio-Artifacts/Enterprise Service Management Implementation & Workflow Transformation Case Study/README.md

 The target design is intentionally **vendor-neutral**.

-It is not an implementation of ServiceNow, Halo, Jira, Freshservice, or any other specific platform.
-The workflows, requirements, controls, data relationships, implementation approach, and validation model are intended to be portable across modern Enterprise Service Management platforms.
+It is not an implementation of ServiceNow, Halo, Jira, Freshservice, or another specific platform.
+The workflows, requirements, controls, data relationships, implementation approach, and validation model are designed to be portable across modern Enterprise Service Management platforms.

 The core design principle is: